Treehuggers International

 Jacques Lord’s Re-Building Odyssey

-A member of San Diego Environmental Professionals and a macrobiotic geologist who writes technical documents for environmental remediation projects, Jacques Lord first appeared on Treehuggers International in September 2007 to broadly discuss with Tommy the show’s goals and latitude for topics, after the program’s re-location to its current broadcast home at KBZT FM 94/9 in San Diego.
+A member of San Diego Environmental Professionals and a macrobiotic geologist who writes technical documents for environmental remediation projects, Jacques Lord first appeared on Treehuggers International in September 2007 to broadly discuss with Tommy the show’s goals and latitude for topics.

-Barely three weeks later, Jacques’ world, and his family’s, was turned upside-down when they lost their home in Rancho Bernardo’s Westwood neighborhood to the Witch Creek Fire.
+Barely three weeks later, Jacques’ world, and his family’s, was turned upside-down when they lost their home in the Westwood neighborhood of Rancho Bernardo to the Witch Creek Fire.

 Coated SC Bluwood being used for the frame of Jacques Lord's newly-rebuilt home.